draeger-lab/refinegems/docs/source/config-desc/media-yaml-howto.rst

 The block begins with the keyword ``media``.
 This block can contain an arbitrary number of subdictionary.
 Each starts with a name.
 The placeholder ``name`` can be substituted with a name for a medium or a name of a medium in the media database.
-The following options can be used to further modify each medium (but no modification (empty dict) is neccessary):
+The following options can be used to further modify each medium (but no modification (empty dict) is necessary):

 - ``base`` None or str

-    If the name of the medium is not a valid name for the media database, either base or externel_base is required to set the base medium for this medium.
+    If the name of the medium is not a valid name for the media database, either base or external_base is required to set the base medium for this medium.
 The value for base has to a valid name/abbreviation of the media database.